 Retaliation against a person who makes a good-faith report or participates in an investigation of discrimination, harassment, or dating violence is prohibited.
-A person who makes a false claim, offers false statements, or refuses to cooperate with a district investigation, however, may be subject to appropriate discipline.
+A person who makes a false claim, offers false rate page | 37 statements, or refuses to cooperate with a district investigation, however, may be subject to appropriate discipline.